AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/asset-library/asset-library-about.md

 *Beta feature*

-In [!UICONTROL Campaigns] > [!UICONTROL Asset Library (Beta)], you can create reusable image, video, and text assets for your [!DNL Google Ads] campaigns and upload them to your [!DNL Google Ads] account-level asset library.
+In [!UICONTROL Campaigns] > [!UICONTROL Asset Library (Beta)], you can create reusable image, video, and text assets and upload them to your [!DNL Google Ads] account-level asset library.

 You can use your assets for ads when you create or edit campaigns with the [!DNL Google Ads] editor.